guoxfr/guoxfr.github.io/publications.md

 1. Chuanyu Zhang, Xiaofeng Guo, Laurent Royon and Patrice Chatellier, Heat transfer analysis of sewer system and its potential role in thermal energy storage, Journal of Energy Storage, *under revision*

-2. Geyu Zhong, Yingwen Liu, Xiaofeng Guo, Laurent Royon and Philippe Brunet, Vibration-induced streaming ﬂow near a sharp edge: ﬂow structure and instabilities in a large span of forcing amplitude, Physical Review E, *under revision*
+2. Geyu Zhong, Yingwen Liu, Xiaofeng Guo, Laurent Royon and Philippe Brunet, Vibration-induced streaming ﬂow near a sharp edge: ﬂow structure and instabilities in a large span of forcing amplitude, Physical Review E, *to appear*

 1. Geyu Zhong, Chuanyu Zhang, Xiaofeng Guo, Peng Yang and Yingwen Liu, Traveling of oscillating vortices and its thermal effects in a bending channel, ASME Journal of Heat and Mass Transfer, 2023, 145(2): 021801, https://doi.org/10.1115/1.4056298